GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: System Design

 \textbf{Data Flow.} The simulation loop begins with the physics engine, which advances the world state using a velocity-impulse formulation.
 The updated rigid-body poses are synchronized with the Batch 3DGS Renderer through \textit{Rigid-Link Gaussian Kinematics} (RLGK), enabling zero-overhead updates of visual clusters.
 The renderer produces photorealistic RGB images and depth maps, while the sensor suite provides LiDAR point clouds and high-dimensional contact data (including multi-point forces and torques).
 These modalities form the observation vector for end-to-end policy learning.

 \textbf{Asset Creation.} Orthogonal to the loop, the \textit{Real2Sim Pipeline} streamlines the conversion of individual real-world captures into simulation-ready assets.
-By performing automated segmentation, reconstruction, and sub-millimeter pose alignment, this pipeline populates the environment with physically consistent rigid-body twins.
+By performing automated segmentation, reconstruction, and sub-millimeter pose alignment, this pipeline produces photorealistic rigid-body assets for robot interaction.

 \textbf{Development Workflow.} A key design principle is the flexibility of the development-to-training workflow.
 Our core physics engine is cross-platform (Windows, Linux, macOS), facilitating rapid local debugging and prototyping on various workstations.
-For large-scale training, the system leverages an optimized CUDA-based rendering pipeline on Linux, achieving a breakthrough throughput of $10^{4}$ FPS by utilizing specialized point-pruning to balance visual fidelity and memory consumption.
+For large-scale training, the system leverages an optimized CUDA-based rendering pipeline on Linux, achieving a breakthrough aggregate throughput of $10^{4}$ FPS across 2048 environments at $640\times480$ resolution by utilizing specialized point-pruning to balance visual fidelity and memory consumption.